toirl/cointrader/README.rst

      :alt: Updates

-Cointrader is Python based CLI trading application for crypto currencies on the Poloniex_ exchange.
+Cointrader is a CLI trading application for crypto currencies on the Poloniex_ exchange written in the Python programming language.
 Cointrader can be used for semiautomatic guided trading.

+It is released under the MIT License and Copyright 2017 by Torsten Irländer.
+The license text ist distributed in full text in the LICENSE file that should have come with your installation or git clone.

 .. danger::